-- All of the spark plugs should have the gap checked and corrected as necessary before installation. - b.
+- a.
+All of the spark plugs should have the gap checked and corrected as necessary before installation. - b.
 Measure the gap with a feeler gauge or pin gauge.
 Never use a wedge-type gap checking tool to inspect or to adjust the gap. - c.
 If an adjustment is necessary, do not pry or apply any force on the center electrode.
 This is critical with any type of spark plug that has a wear surface, such as platinum or iridium added to either the ground electrode or the center electrode. - d.
-When it is necessary to widen the gap, use a tool that only pulls back on the ground electrode without touching the center electrode, the porcelain, or the wear portion of the ground electrode. - e.
+When it is necessary to widen the gap, use a spark gap tool that only pulls back on the ground electrode without touching the center electrode, the porcelain, or the wear portion of the ground electrode. - e.
 When it is necessary to close the gap, gently tap the plug ground electrode on a hard surface. - 4.
-Before installing spark plugs, clean off any dirt on the spark plug seats.
-Install the plugs finger-tight and then tighten an additional 1/4 turn or tighten to the specified torque.
+If the spark plug condition is acceptable to use, install the spark plug in the same location it was removed from.